FFL LICENSING

 Record Storage

-Home-based FFLs must maintain the same records as storefront dealers — A&D bound book, 4473 forms (retained for 20 years), 3310 reports, and all other compliance documentation.
+Home-based FFLs must maintain the same records as storefront dealers, A&D book, 4473 forms (retained for 20 years), 3310 reports, and all other compliance documentation.
 The records must be stored at your licensed premises (your home) and accessible for inspection.

 Invest in a fireproof filing cabinet or safe for paper records.
-Better yet, go digital — Bravo's E4473 and digital bound book eliminate the need for physical paper storage and make every record instantly searchable during an inspection.
+Better yet, go digital, Bravo's E4473 and digital A&D book eliminate the need for physical paper storage and make every record instantly searchable during an inspection.

 Inventory Security